luizfbalves/commands/analyst-stripe.md

 - Use `@Files` or `@Folders` to load the target code into your context.
 - Use `sequentialthinking` to structure your analysis.
 Ask yourself:

-  - “What is this code trying to accomplish with Stripe?” (e.g., create a Payment Intent, handle a webhook, render Elements).
+  - "What is this code trying to accomplish with Stripe?" (e.g., create a Payment Intent, handle a webhook, render Elements).
-  - “What are the potential security or error-handling pitfalls?”
+  - "What are the potential security or error-handling pitfalls?"

 - Use `memory` to store key findings during your analysis.